Grsn-r/grsn-r/README.md

   <p>On this project I used JavaScript, CSS, HTML, API REST and NodeJS to create<br>
   a responsive web app.</p>
   <p>The use of JS classes and API REST was aessential to complete the project and keep it<br>
   working the way it was meant to be.
-I learned the importance and utility of JS clases to maintain<br>
+I learned the importance and utility of JS classes to maintain<br>
-  a well structured code.</p>
+  a well-structured codebase.</p>
   <img src="https://github.com/Grsn-r/new-repo/blob/main/Captura%20de%20pantalla%202025-12-07%20171251.png" alt="ss pjct" width="600px">
 </div>
 <div>